OutsourcedGuru/jarvis/sandiegoDOTjsTalk.md

 2. This gets directed to an **Amazon Skill** (ASK) in the cloud
 3. An **intent** is determined and forwarded to an **Amazon Lambda** function (JavaScript)
 4. An HTTP GET request is directed to my firewall's external IP address with an ephemeral port
-5. The firewall at my home redirects the traffic to a certain computer
+5. The firewall at my home redirects the traffic to a server
 6. A **Raspberry Pi Zero W** is running **octo-proxy** (JavaScript) to authenticate and proxy the traffic to my printer
-7. My 3D printer (charming-pascal) then responds to the request and the information flows back up the chain
+7. My 3D printer then responds to the request and the information flows back up the chain

 &nbsp;